Text2Video: Text-driven Talking-head Video Synthesis with Personalized Phoneme-Pose Dictionary: Conclusion

-In this paper, we proposed a novel method to synthesize talking-head speech video from any text input.
+In this paper, we proposed a novel method to synthesize talking-head video from any text input.
 Our method includes an automatic pose extraction to build a phoneme - pose dictionary from any video.
-Compared to SOTA audio-driven methods, our text-based video synthesis method only needs a fraction of the training data and significantly reduces inference time.
+Compared to SOTA audio-driven methods, our text-based video synthesis method needs significantly less training data and has 10 times faster preprocessing and training time.
 We demonstrated the effectiveness of our approach for both English and Mandarin Chinese text inputs.
-In future, we will extend our framework and build phoneme-pose dictionaries for other languages.
-We will also integrate voice learning methods into our training pipeline to generate personalized voices.